JustinCEO/ssup/README.md

-# ssup - upload screenshot (MacOS)
+# ssup - upload screenshot

+The purpose of this software is to enable efficient screen capture and upload of screenshots to your own server.

+It was made for use on macOS but other people may find it useful.

+It assumes you have an SSH key set up for logging into your web server.

+## Credit

+The initial version of this software was made by Josh Jordan.
+Elliot Temple improved it as you can see here, including the addition of the ruby complementary ruby script. https://groups.google.com/d/msg/fallible-ideas/ub77-mJZTjA/8tlc0qa9BAAJ

+I just added some tweaks to get it working on my system, clean things up a bit and adapt it to my personal preferences.

 ## Initial configuration

-Before you use ssup for the first time, edit two lines in ssup to configure the upload command and the URL.
+Before you use ssup for the first time, fill in the info in ssup to configure the upload command and the URL.
+You want to set the correct info for the following variables:
+SSH_USER
+SERVER_IP
+SERVER_PORT_NUMBER
+URL
+FINAL_PATH

+You can also change this variable if you need to:

+SSH_KEY_PATH

+And you can change FORMAT to your preference of image format.
+I've set it to jpg because png was buggy.

 ## Directions